|

 June 1965, while escorting a strike on the barracks at Gen Phu, North Vietnam,

-deployed aboard Midway, intercepted four MiG-17s.
+aboard Midway , intercepted four MiG-17s.
 Cmdr.
-Page shot down one, scoring
+Page shot down one, scoring the

-tanks, and went down to treetop level.
-Finding a small mountain, they started
+ordnance, including fuel tanks, and went down to treetop level.
+Finding a small

 and, in addition, Midway received the Battle Efficiency "E," marking her as the